 - The expected length of the book.
 As stated above, a professional writer will specify a word count, not a page count.
 However, in my contract I provide both.
 For instance, I might state, “50,000 words (or 200 pages).”
 I do this because my clients usually think it terms of pages.

 - The services expected of the ghostwriter.
 It’s a good idea to spell out what the ghostwriter will or will not do for you.
 For instance, will the writer help you with the publishing process?
-If so, make sure those services are well defined so that there are no surprises later.
+If so, carefully define those services so that there are no surprises later.

 - The number of revisions allowed.
 Make sure you know how many revisions your ghostwriter will allow.
 For example, I specify one set per milestone, but always plan to make minor adjustments along the way.

 - Confidentiality and copyrights.
 It’s important that you retain the rights to the book.
 In addition, be sure there is a good non-disclosure agreement (NDA) within the contract.

 With a good understanding of the elements of a contract and the ghostwriter’s fee associated with the project, you can make an informed and educated decision and find the best ghostwriter for you.

 Additional articles that you might find helpful are: